Massachusetts Tobacco Cessation and Prevention Program: Youth smoking prevention

-Assistance in Quitting Smoking
+Assistance to quit smoking

 MTCP provides assistance to smokers who want to quit smoking.
 It also encourages lower smoking rates through increased taxes on cigarettes and through distributing information on the harmful effects of smoking.

 One of the largest initiatives of MTCP is the Massachusetts Smokers' Helpline.
 The smokers helpline is a toll-free helpline (1-800-TryToStop) that offers free referral and counseling to Massachusetts residents who are trying to quit smoking.
 They have English, Spanish, and Portuguese speaking counselors available.
 In addition to the helpline, MTCP has created an interactive website (www.TryToStop.org) where smokers can get information and tools to assist in their efforts to quit smoking.
 The website contains information in nine different languages.

 Another interactive website called Quitworks (www.quitworks.org) is for smokers referred by health care providers.
 Quitworks was created as a joint effort between MTCP and major health care insurance companies in Massachusetts.

 MTCP has continued over the years to encourage smokers to quit through increasing taxes on cigarettes.
 In 1993, when the program began, taxes were increased from $.26 to $.51 per pack.
 They were raised to $.76 per pack in 1996 and $1.51 per pack in 2002.
 An additional $1 tax increase was implemented on July 1, 2008.
 To accompany the most recent tax increase, MTCP gave away a two-month supply of nicotine patches to smokers who wanted to quit.
 This program was advertised through MTCP helpline and health care providers.